20 Genius Ways to Recycle Coffee Cans

 Gauge rainfall or sprinkler coverage

 Find out if your garden is getting enough water from the rain.
 Next time it starts to rain, place empty coffee cans in several places around the garden.
 When the rain stops, measure the depth of the water in the cans.
 If they measure at least an inch, there’s no need for additional watering.
 This is also a good way to test if your sprinkler is getting sufficient water to the areas it is supposed to cover.
+Here are some other household items you had no idea were reusable.

 Make a spot lawn seeder